 Essentially, home inspection involves hiring a qualified inspector who physically observes the house from its foundation to the roof and records the results and opinions based on objective criteria applied.
 Only a qualified inspector with full knowledge of home systems, such as construction, installation, and maintenance, can conduct a proper home inspection.

-Elements Covered in a Home Inspection
+What Are the Elements Covered in a Home Inspection?

-Minimizing Risks Using Home Inspection
+How to Minimize Risks Using Home Inspection

 On most occasions, a home inspection follows the completion of a purchase deal.
 The inspection contingency is, therefore, a necessity in a sales contract.
 It buys a seller enough time to request a home inspection and decide on the purchase based on the final report.